 What is Wrongful Death?

 In Nevada, a wrongful death claim is a civil lawsuit for the death of someone as a result of another person’s negligence, recklessness, or intentional wrongdoing.
 A wrongful death claim usually intends to prove that the untimely and unexpected death of a loved one has placed a significant financial and emotional strain on the surviving family, and provides a path for the surviving family to receive compensation for losses relating to the tragedy.
 These may include medical bills, lost wages, lost inheritance, funeral and burial costs, and emotional distress.
 Only certain parties can file a wrongful death claim in Nevada, however, as NRS Section 41.085 gives the right to actions for death by a wrongful act or neglect to heirs and personal representatives.
+If you would like more information on a wrongful death claim, add your email below and we can send you free information.
+There is a distinct difference between a wrongful death claim and a survival action lawsuit.

 What are the Most Common Claims of Wrongful Death?